marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     .unique({[it[0].title1, it[0].title2].sort()})
 ```

-- Before, though, we apply the `map` operator to combine the metadata from each item in the pair for readability purposes
-- This is largely an exercise in manipulating maps (the data structure, not the function) in Groovy, so I'll link directly to the documentation for the [`collectEntries`](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Iterable.html#collectEntries()) method
+Before, though, we apply the `map` operator to combine the metadata from each item in the pair for readability purposes.
+This is largely an exercise in manipulating maps (the data structure, not the function) in Groovy, so I'll link directly to the documentation for the [`collectEntries`](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Iterable.html#collectEntries()) method.

-- We'll next call the `jsd_divergence` process on the pairs of count distributions, aggregate them into a single file, and finally compare the JSD between genres with `group_jsd_stats`
+We'll next call the `jsd_divergence` process on the pairs of count distributions, aggregate them into a single file, and finally compare the JSD between genres with `group_jsd_stats`.

 ```java
 jsd_records = jsd_divergence(count_pairs)